Yahoo will not spin off Alibaba stake, weighs core business sale: CNBC

 Yahoo's core business consists of selling search and display ads on its popular news and sports sites, email service and products like Tumblr.

-Yahoo is also considering what to do with its stake in Yahoo Japan (4689.T), according to the CNBC report.
-Yahoo owns 35 percent of that company, worth about $8.5 billion at current exchange rates.
+Yahoo is also considering what to do with its stake in Yahoo Japan, according to the CNBC report.
+Yahoo owns 35 percent of that company, worth about $24 billion at current exchange rates.

-The CNBC report on Tuesday, which cited unnamed sources, did not disclose a possible sale price for the core Internet unit.
+The CNBC report, which cited unnamed sources, did not disclose a possible sale price for the core Internet unit.
 Analysts and bankers have estimated it could fetch between $2 billion and $8 billion, with many seeing $4 billion as the likely price, but some regard its value as less than zero.

-The CNBC report indicated the sale process could take a year or more.
-But one analyst, Robert Peck with SunTrust, said he expected the company to expedite the process.
-Three to six months is reasonable, he said, "depending on who acquires it."

-After such a sale, all that would be left, essentially, would be the Alibaba and Yahoo Japan stakes.
+After such a sale, all that would be left, essentially, is the Alibaba and Yahoo Japan stakes.

-“This is absolutely a step in the right direction," said Neil Doshi, an analyst at Mizuho Securities USA.
-"We’d much rather see Yahoo either spin off or potentially sell the core and have a tax liability on a smaller piece than have it on the larger Alibaba piece.”

 In January, announcing the Alibaba plan, Mayer said the deal would be tax-free, but the U.S. Internal Revenue Service has declined to verify that.
 Taxes related to the spin-off could leave Yahoo shareholders on the hook for $12 billion.